prob140/prob140.github.io/logistics.md

 ---
 layout: page
-title: Course Information, Fall 2021
+title: Course Information, Spring 2022
 ---

-**Swupnil Sahai**
+**Ani Adhikari**

 Welcome to Data 140!
 This page contains the nitty-gritty details of the class.
 Please read it carefully, and also read the companion page [about](/about.md) the class.

 Enrolled and waitlisted students will be added to our **Ed** forum.
 We will open Ed for questions about logistics and math prerequisites before instruction starts.

-Please expect to hear from us about **assigning section times**.
+Please expect to hear from us by email about **assigning section times**.
 This information will also be posted on Ed.
-Note that while section attendance is expected, it is not required.
-However, there will be **three quizzes during section** throughout the semester.

 ## Technology ##

-You will need:
+Data 140 is primarily a math class and sessions are expected to meet in person after the first two weeks of class.
+So your main tools for working will be paper-and-pencil or a tablet equivalent.

+Assignments will be submitted online, and campus decisions about in-person instruction are subject to change.
+So you will also need:

-- a laptop or desktop computer with a camera, and a browser such as Chrome or Safari for running Zoom and accessing Jupyterhub, Gradescope, etc.
+- a laptop or desktop computer with a camera, and a browser such as Chrome or Safari for running Zoom and accessing JupyterHub, Gradescope, etc.
 - reliable wifi
-- a smartphone or tablet with a camera
+- a smartphone or tablet with a camera (in case campus requires quizzes and exams to be online)

 If you think you might have difficulties with some of these, please let us know.
 You can apply for [help](https://technology.berkeley.edu/STEP) from campus.

-But this is primarily a math class, so your main tools for working will be paper and pencil or a tablet equivalent.

-## Videos and Text ##
+## Videos, Textbook, and Lectures ##

 The textbook is [*Probability for Data Science*](http://prob140.org/textbook) by Ani Adhikari and Jim Pitman.

 **Videos are embedded in the textbook**.
-They consist of explanations of selected portions of the written text, typically those that require detailed calculation or discussion.
+For access, use your CalNet credentials to open YouTube.
+The videos consist of explanations of selected portions of the written text, typically those that require detailed calculation or discussion.

-There's more in the written text that you should read or at least skim.
+There's more in the written text that you are expected to work through.
 In fact, you can learn the material by studying only the written text, as many students have done in the past.

-**Prof. Sahai's live sessions are versions of the textbook videos.** Sessions are partly driven by conversation that arises from students' questions and responses.
+Prof. Adhikari's lectures, whether in person or online, are versions of the textbook content and videos.
+They will follow the textbook sections in sequence according to the calendar on the [homepage](http://prob140.org/).
+Students are expected to attend.
+Lectures are partly driven by conversation that arises from students' questions and responses.

-Students vary in how they use these resources.
-The most common ways among students who did well in past semesters:
+Lectures will not assume that you have already worked through the content of the lecture.
+However, many students have found it useful to at least skim the relevant sections before coming to lecture.
+The most common approaches among students who did well in past semesters:

+- Go over the textbook and its videos, and then attend lectures.
+This helps reinforce ideas and works for many students.
-- Attend Prof. Sahai’s live sessions, and then go over the textbook, using the videos only if needed to clear something up.
-This is the default approach for learning in this offering of the course.
+- Attend lectures and then work through the textbook, using the videos only if needed to clear something up.
+This also works for many students.
-- Go over the textbook and its videos, and then also attend the professor’s live sessions.
-This involves considerable repetition, but it helps in reinforcing ideas.
-- Attend irreguarly or hardly at all, but follow the textbook videos and go through the textbook carefully and regularly.
-This requires personal discipline.
-- Just read the textbook carefully and avoid videos and Zoom whenever possible.
-This is an efficient method for students who can follow written math pretty fluently, and requires personal discipline.
+- Attend lectures and work through the textbook carefully and regularly, skipping the embedded videos.
+This is an efficient method for students who can follow written math pretty fluently.
+- Attend lectures sporadically or hardly at all, but work through the textbook carefully and regularly, using the embedded videos when necessary.
+This requires significant personal discipline and abstract math skills, and is the least common approach among students who did well.

-Over the semester, all students become more fluent at reading math.
-Whichever you primarily use – video or written text – you will learn best by working out the calculations yourself as you watch or read, and by trying the Quick Check questions and some of the chapter exercises.
-Though it might seem as though this will take too long, you will find that it helps speed up your work on assignments.
+Over the semester, all students become more [fluent](http://prob140.org/fluency/) at math.
+You will learn best by working out the calculations yourself as you watch or read, and by trying the Quick Check questions and some of the chapter exercises.
+Though it might seem as though this will take too long, you will find that a good grasp of the weekly content will speed up your work on assignments.

 ## Helpful References ##